Benefit

 How to Train It

 Step 4.
 Now, get rid of the treat as a lure.
 Face your dog and hold your hand (without the treat) in front of your dog in the same hand signal as before.
-If your dog lies down, click and treat her with the other hand.
+If your dog lies down, click and treat them with the other hand.
 Repeat this step several times in different places around the house.

 Step 5.
 Now it’s time to add the verbal cue.
 Face your dog, say “down,” and give the hand signal.
-When your dog lies down, click and treat her.
+When your dog lies down, click and treat them.
 Keep practicing this step until your dog gets it right nine out of ten trials using the verbal cue and hand signal.

 Step 6.
 Now try without the hand signal.
 Say “down” and if your dog lies down, click and treat.
-If your dog needs a little guidance, show her your hand and indicate the downward movement.
+If your dog needs a little guidance, show them your hand and indicate the downward movement.
 Keep practicing until your dog reliably lies down when given the verbal cue.

 Step 7.
 When your dog is consistently lying down in response to the verbal cue, you can begin to practice in more distracting areas, such as your yard, a quiet neighborhood street, or someone else’s house.
 Eventually, your dog will be able to lie down on cue at the park or the local café.
 Also increase the length of time your dog stays in the down position before giving the treat.